-- And, in order to protect the public purse, let us raise the liability limit to at least one billion dollars.
+- And, in order to protect the public purse, let us raise the liability limit to at least ten billion dollars.

 The industry says the risk is extremely small.
 But the insurance companies don't buy it, and the nuclear manufacturers don't buy it.
 Why then should the Canadian population?
-And why should you, as elected representatives of the people?
+And why should elected representatives of the people do so?

 Life is full of risks.
 But there is such a thing as just compensation.
 Why should the Canadian population be deprived of it?